afunnydev/tinysociety/content/articles/2018-11-10-30-tiny-house-on-wheels-with-private-bedroom.md

 listing:
   title: 30' Tiny House on Wheels with Private Bedroom
   description: >-
-    The customizable "Stony Ledge" tiny house on wheels and has 218 square feet of space.
+    The customizable "Stony Ledge" tiny house on wheels has 218 square feet of space.
 At 30 feet long, this tiny home is perfect for full-time tiny living.
   image: /img/stonyledge.jpg
 likes: '22'